garethjns/tf2-vgpu/README.md

 # tf2-vgpu

-Handle Tensorflow 2s experimental virtual gpu api to easily create multiple virtual GPUs on systems with (for now) 1 physical GPU, without breaking anything if run on a system without a GPU.
+Handle Tensorflow 2s experimental virtual GPU api to easily create multiple virtual GPUs on systems with (for now) 1 physical GPU, without breaking anything if run on a system without a GPU.
 Useful for:
- - Quickly limiting GPU memory usage and avoiding some out-of-memory error bugs, and not preventing gaming while a model trains!
+ - Quickly limiting GPU memory usage to avoid some out-of-memory error bugs, and to allow gaming while a model trains!
- - Maximising GPU usage in with parallel training where memory requirements are low bottleneck is not gpu utilisation (eg. in reinforcement learning)
+ - Maximising GPU usage in parallel training where memory requirements are low and bottleneck is not gpu utilisation (eg. in [reinforcement learning](https://github.com/garethjns/reinforcement-learning-keras)).

 # Usage
 ## Single job